 Lexington Co.
 Slave Schedules can be acquired for 1850 & 1860.
 Lexington Co.
 Mortality Schedules can be obtained for 1850, 1860, 1870 and 1880.
 Lexington Co.
 Industry and Agriculture Schedules can be obtained for 1850, 1860, 1870 and 1880.
 Lexington Co.
 Union Veterans Schedules can be acquired for 1890.
 One can find free downloadable not to mention printable census forms to help you with your research.

-The below details shows what birth, marriage, death, property, probate, and legal records are typically in Lexington county.
+The below facts shows exactly what death, marriage, birth, property, wills, and court records are typically in Lexington County.
 The dates suggested below are the first recognized records data with this county.
 Record loss in 1839.
 In February 1865, advancing federal troops destroyed pre-1839 records of the clerk of court; the destruction included deeds and virtually all probate records.